commonprefix/art-of-blockchain/docs/prerequisites/algorithms-and-data-structures.md

 Before diving into the blockchain technology, it's essential to have a solid foundation in algorithms and data structures.
 Blockchain systems are built upon sophisticated combinations of data structures (like Merkle trees and hash chains) and algorithms (including consensus mechanisms and cryptographic protocols).
 Without understanding how to implement and analyze these fundamental computer science concepts, grasping the intricacies of blockchain architecture would be like attempting to build a skyscraper without knowing the properties of steel and concrete.

-When you encounter concepts like mining algorithms, smart contract execution, or distributed consensus, you’ll need to understand algorithmic complexity to evaluate their efficiency.
+When you encounter concepts like mining algorithms, smart contract execution, or distributed consensus, you'll need to understand algorithmic complexity to evaluate their efficiency.
 In addition to that, blockchain nodes handle terabytes of complicated data.
 Thus, we need a deep understanding of how data can be organized, stored, and retrieved efficiently, before we proceed to blockchain-related knowledge

 In addition to that, understanding algorithmic complexity becomes critical in blockchain development, where inefficient code can lead to excessive gas costs and network congestion.
 A seemingly minor O(n²) operation in a smart contract could translate to astronomical transaction fees when the network scales, making it essential to optimize algorithms before deploying them to the blockchain where code changes are often irreversible and costly.